hacker-crypto888/texts-words-write/README.md

 - [x] not to load any text when dropzone is empty
 - [ ] manage his or her user session
 - [ ] work with text in english, french
+- [ ] load a file in a dropzone to play
-- [ ] use the mp3 words from an online database for which all the links are stored in the json file (using fetch github.com/...../file.json)
+- [x] use the mp3 words from an online database for which all the links are stored in the json file (using fetch github.com/...../file.json)
 - [ ] play the words continuously on the click of a button